 Recently increasing number of patients are having small volume breast augmentation performed using fat transfer alone.
-A cup increase in breast size can often be achieved with one procedure (much less than the average increase in size achieved with breast augmentation), so often multiple fat transfer procedures (sometimes even 3 or 4) are required to achieve the result usually achieved with a breast augmentation.
+A cup increase in breast size can often be achieved with one procedure* (much less than the average increase in size achieved with breast augmentation), so often multiple fat transfer procedures (sometimes even 3 or 4) are required to achieve the result usually achieved with a breast augmentation.
+This also depends on whether you have enough fat to harvest from other sites, which can be a limiting factor in thin patients.
 Fat transfer to breast can also be used to improve breast asymmetry by increase the size of the smaller breast.

 Frequently Asked Questions

 Fat transfer to breast will enlarge your breasts, improving breast asymmetry or making them more in proportion to the rest of your body.
 If you have a small amount of loose skin or mild ptosis (droop), which commonly often occur after pregnancy, breast feeding and weight loss, fat transfer to breast can be used to improve these problems.